 Above: UNSW at Kensington, 1961.
-Courtesy State Archives and Records Authority of NSW House at Pooh Corner The House at Pooh Corner (THPC) was the first early childhood centre established at UNSW by the Student Guild in 1969.
+Courtesy State Archives and Records Authority of NSW

+House at Pooh Corner

+The House at Pooh Corner (THPC) was the first early childhood centre established at UNSW by the Student Guild in 1969.
 What began simply as a child-minding service run on a roster basis by student parents soon became a bigger proposition.
 The Student Guild realised that a lack of suitable and affordable childcare caused significant barriers for carers (especially women) participating in higher education, and that they should take the initiative to expand the service.

 UNSW donated an old gymnasium on campus for the proposed childcare centre, but it became necessary to build a new building on the site.
 As there was no local precedent for a university building a childcare centre, the first two stages of the project were plagued by local government and childcare regulations.

 Financial constraints also took their toll.
 THPC finally opened with exemplary facilities on 21 July 1969, with six full-time, fully trained staff looking after 35 children, much to the relief of parents and Guild members.
 The centre catered for the children of students first, then staff, and then non-university people.
-The third and final stage of the building was completed in 1971.
-THPC was run on a non-profit basis.
-In the mid-1970s they allowed cash-strapped student parents and carers to assist with the daily cleaning of the centre in return for reduced fees.
+The third and final stage of the building was completed in 1971 parents and carers to assist with the daily cleaning of the centre in return for reduced fees.
 The waiting list continued to grow, which was testament to the high-quality service being offered.
 The demand for onsite childcare became so great that the Student Guild arranged for a childcare centre in nearby Coogee to take some of the children on THPC's waiting list.